lewislun/r-integration/README.md

 This is the R-integration API which allows you to execute arbitrary R commands or scripts directly from the node JS environment.
 This integration works on Windows and GNU/Linux based systems and uses system calls to access the R binary.

+## Purpose of this fork
+- implement real async such that the main process does not stop until the child process is finished
+- better error
+- escape strings to prevent error when passing backslash as function parameters

 ## Installation

 ### Node JS